Rebaiiii/PBL5_Zero123plusplus_modification/README.md

 | Row 3, left | 4 | 270° | 20° |
 | Row 3, right | 5 | 330° | −10° |

 Spatial gating adds no trainable parameters.
-In adapter-only configurations, the Zero123++ UNet, VAE, vision encoder, and text encoder are frozen; `rag_unfreeze_crossattn` is disabled.
+In adapter-only configurations, the Zero123++ UNet, VAE, vision encoder, and text encoder are frozen; `reference_unfreeze_crossattn` is disabled.
 The InstantMesh reconstruction network is used after view generation and is not trained by this workflow.

 ## Model size